westeezy/westeezy.github.io/about/index.md

 #  creditlink: http://wegraphics.net/downloads/free-ultimate-blurred-background-pack/
 ---

-Senior Software Engineer at Slalom Consulting.
+Solutions Architect at Slalom Consulting.

 ## I am  is all about: